cjwizard/cjwizard/docs/quickstart.md

 ## Quick Start ##

-WizardContainer is the widget that contains the wizard itsself, so your first step is to determine where that widget will go (it is a subclass of JPanel).
+WizardContainer is the widget that contains the wizard itself, so your first step is to determine where that widget will go (it is a subclass of JPanel).
 WizardTest places the WizardContainer directly in the content pane of a JDialog, which is a pretty common use case.
 You could just as easily embed it in a larger window, or some other application if you want, though.

 ```
    // create the WizardContainer: